vaibhavc2/netflix-clone/README.md

 # Netflix

 This is a Netflix clone created using ReactJS.
-TailwindCSS is used for styling.
+TailwindCSS and Dark Reader are used for styling.